 Email security doesn’t need to be complicated, but it’s one of those things that is necessary to talk about.
 The consequences can be drastic and are worth having a proactive plan against.

-Education is the most important aspect in keeping your organization safe.
+Education is the most important aspect of keeping your organization safe.
 Make sure everyone knows the above precautions and how to handle their email security.

 Some other considerations…